Module curlew.geology

 return f

-Create a SF representing a domain boundary, in which different sub-models are modelled on either side of the boundary.
+Create a GeoField representing a domain boundary, in which different sub-models are modelled on either side of the boundary.
 This can be very useful for modelling e.g., sedimentary basins, where the basin fill is modelled on one side of the boundary (onlap relations), or for modelling domain boundary faults (in which there is no known or meaningful relationship between the fault's hangingwall and footwall).

 Parameters